ironkayman/RebisTheory/rebis_theory.md

 Likely, combined efforts of Undercorp and tortomega allowed for a cooperation.
 During this period of time several technologies were developed:

-- [Graviton Bomb and Graviton Vortex](https://wiki.spiralknights.com/Graviton_Bomb).
-Despite tortomega likely aware of power of frenzy or shadow, we think that the bomb was created after the arrival of devilites as it has ornament evil eye present on it, uncharacteristic of more simple eye present of Greavers' helm.
-Bomb's design of the shell and its explosion's sigil has the same ornament evil eye depicted.
+- Invention of [Graviton Bomb and Graviton Vortex](https://wiki.spiralknights.com/Graviton_Bomb).
+Despite tortomega likely aware of power of frenzy or shadow, we think that the bomb was created after the arrival of devilites as it has an __ornament evil eye__ present on it, uncharacteristic of _more simple design of the evil eye_ present of Greavers' helm.
+Bomb's design of the shell and its explosion's sigil has the same _ornament evil eye depicted_.
-- [Vortex Block](https://wiki.spiralknights.com/File:Exploration-Vortex_Block.png) as it seems to use the same gravity-related principles, contains a dark pulsating core.
+- Being similar to graviton bomb it its design - [Vortex Block](https://wiki.spiralknights.com/File:Exploration-Vortex_Block.png) seems to use the same gravity-related principles, contains a dark pulsating core.
-- [Vile seal](https://wiki.spiralknights.com/Vile_Seal) which is utilized in alchemy of bombs and many shadow-related equipment.
-The seal itself is explicitly related by drop rate and description, to dark themes of Underworld: `A small scrap of ancient parchment imbued with dark magicks.
+- Material, [Vile seal](https://wiki.spiralknights.com/Vile_Seal) is utilized in alchemy of bombs and many shadow-related equipment.
+The seal itself is explicitly related by drop rate and description, to occult themes of Underworld: `A small scrap of ancient parchment imbued with dark magicks.
 It is believed that they grant power to those with evil souls`.

 Weather grim gates were invented during this period of time is unknown, as they have devilite imagery, compared to the rest of tech, which lacks it.
 As regarding the naming convention, there are also [grim totems](https://wiki.spiralknights.com/Totem#Grim_Totem), which revive zombies from their skulls.
 Considering it, there are a few other items relating to death or Underworld in some ways:

 - `Designed to frighten their enemies, this helm is in the visage of Death itself` ([Grim Mask](https://wiki.spiralknights.com/Grim_Mask)).
 - [Grim Scarabs](https://wiki.spiralknights.com/Grim_Scarab#Grim_Scarab) which have relation to undeath and spirits during the [Dark Harvest Festival](https://wiki.spiralknights.com/Dark_Harvest_Festival).
-We should keep in mind that Strangers are ones who celebrate this festival, and are aware of such entities as Phantoms of Graveyard, scarabs and Pumpkin king, as seen from the masks obtained from [Maskwell](https://wiki.spiralknights.com/Maskwell)
+We should keep in mind that Strangers are ones who celebrate this festival, and are aware of such entities as [Phantoms](https://wiki.spiralknights.com/Phantom) of [Graveyard](#graveyards), [scarabs](https://wiki.spiralknights.com/Scarab), and [Pumpkin King](https://wiki.spiralknights.com/Pumpkin_King), as seen from the masks obtained from [Maskwell](https://wiki.spiralknights.com/Maskwell).
-- `A small wisp of the essential spirit of darkness and decay` ([Grim Spark](https://wiki.spiralknights.com/Grim_Spark#Treasure_Box_Tokens)).
+- `A small wisp of the essential spirit of darkness and decay` ([Grim Spark](https://wiki.spiralknights.com/Grim_Spark#Treasure_Box_Tokens))
-- Although not related directly, [Grim Repeater](https://wiki.spiralknights.com/Grim_Repeater), has a peculiar wording: `this devilish machine gun earned its name from the incredible speed in which it hands out shadowy tickets to the afterlife`.
+- Although not related directly, [Grim Repeater](https://wiki.spiralknights.com/Grim_Repeater), as it is a shadow damage weapon.

 Based on a few such instances, it is likely that at least Grim Totems and Grim Gates are of Undercorp development, or Underworld in general.

 #### Grim Gates

-Finally, the [Grim Gates](https://wiki.spiralknights.com/March_of_the_Tortodrones/Call_of_the_Colossi) were introduced to the material realm if not constructed in place, as means of large-scale transportation between Underworld and material realm.
+Finally, the [Grim Gates](https://wiki.spiralknights.com/March_of_the_Tortodrones/Call_of_the_Colossi) were introduced to the material realm if not constructed in place, as means of large-scale transportation between Underworld and material realm with the base of operation in [Call of The Colossi](https://wiki.spiralknights.com/Call_of_the_Colossi).

-This fits well with the setting of the main location wherein grim gates are always found, Call of The Colossi.

-This entire depth is referred as the "staging area" in Morgral'm's memo, highly suggesting that this area had its own dedicated role for Undercorp's operations, as Morgral'm is one working for it.
+This entire depth is referred as the `"staging area"` in [Morgral'm's memo](https://wiki.spiralknights.com/March_of_the_Tortodrones/Ancient_Grove): `An ID Card is required to access the staging area.
+Properly presenting the ID Card will consume it to power the Grim Gate`, highly suggesting that this area had its own dedicated role for Undercorp's operations in material realm.

 The term "staging area" is usually used in relation to logistics, construction, aviation and military, but all of them mean essentially the same - a point of arrival, departure or transit, wherein preparations are made.
 We will keep this definition in mind as currently we have to dissect tortodrones themselves.

-The depth itself is locked behind id card as well as has large amount of gates, aligning well wth the above description, as a transition zone.
-The area is connected to, likely, the Underworld, as seen by the dark city interior with an opened portals in the gates, with an inactive tortodrone in sight.
+The depth itself is locked behind [Fiendish ID Card](https://wiki.spiralknights.com/Fiendish_ID_Card) and has large amount of gates, aligning well wth the above description.
+The area is connected to, likely, the Underworld, as seen by the _dark city interior with an opened portals in the gates_, with an inactive tortodrone in sight.
 This side of the gates will be visited shortly.

-Grim Gates are powered by the glyphs transformed to id cards and carried by fiends ([Fiendish ID Card](https://wiki.spiralknights.com/Fiendish_ID_Card), `An ID Card is required to access the staging area.
-Properly presenting the ID Card will consume it to power the Grim Gate` - [Morgral'm](https://wiki.spiralknights.com/Morgral%27m)), proving that the underlying principle is of Underworld's physics.
+Grim Gates are powered by the glyphs, as those are used to create the [card](https://wiki.spiralknights.com/Fiendish_ID_Card) and carried by fiends ([Fiendish ID Card](https://wiki.spiralknights.com/Fiendish_ID_Card), `An ID Card is required to access the staging area.
+Properly presenting the ID Card will consume it to power the Grim Gate` - [Morgral'm](https://wiki.spiralknights.com/Morgral%27m)), sharing more information on the underlying principles of portals' physics.

 ##### Fiendish Glyphs